Geography

 Is Maltese an Arabic language?

-Maltese is descended from Siculo-Arabic and is the only Semitic language written in the Latin script.
-It has a Maghrebi Arabic base with heavy Italian and English influences.
+Maltese descended from Siculo-Arabic and is the only Semitic language written in the Latin script.
+While its grammar and core vocabulary are Arabic-rooted, it has absorbed heavy Italian and English influences over centuries of colonial rule.

 Where was Game of Thrones filmed in Malta?